spectral-compute/hypercast/docs/private/Building.md

 ## Building the clients

 The `dev-client` and `demo-client` can both be built with `yarn bundle` and `yarn bundle-dev` from their respective directories.
-In this case, the info JSON URL that determines the stream parameters and is served by the streamer server can be fixed with `--env INFO_URL`, for example:
+In this case, the info JSON URL that determines the stream parameters for the development client and is served by the streamer server can be fixed with `--env INFO_URL`.
+The server for the channel list for the demo client can be fixed with `--env STREAMING_SERVER`.
+For example:
-`yarn bundle --env INFO_URL=https://stream-demo.spectralcompute.co.uk/live/info.json`.
+`yarn bundle --env INFO_URL=https://stream-demo.spectralcompute.co.uk/live/info.json --env STREAMING_SERVER=https://stream-demo.spectralcompute.co.uk`.

 If this is not done, then the demo clients expect an INFO JSON GET parameter: `streaminfo`.
 It can be generated with, for example: